The UMass Astronomy Department offers students a wide variety of courses, innovative learning styles, and research experiences and facilities.

 Science Teaching and other Careers.
 Astronomy incorporates elements of all the sciences, providing an excellent basis for science education, science writing, and work at museums and planetariums.
 The skills of scientific deduction developed in astronomy even make it an interesting alternative to prepare for medical or law school.

 Astronomy Majors Handbook is definitive information about the requirements and options for students pursuing a bachelor's degree in astronomy.
-Also includes nformation about honors degrees and the astronomy minor.
+Also includes information about honors degrees and the astronomy minor.

-BS in Space Science: Recommended for students pursuing an astronomy-related professional career after graduation.
-Majors in this track must develop a plan to complete course requirements with their advisor. (requirements for students entered the program before 2013)
+Recommended for students pursuing an astronomy-related professional career after graduation.
+Majors in this track must develop a plan to complete course requirements with their advisor.

-BA in Astronomy: This track is designed for students seeking careers in science-related fields such as teaching, museum work, science writing, and pre-med.
-Majors in this track must develop a plan to complete course requirements with their advisor. (requirements for students entered the program before 2013)
+This track is designed for students seeking careers in science-related fields such as teaching, museum work, science writing, and pre-med.
+Majors in this track must develop a plan to complete course requirements with their advisor.

 Minor in Astronomy: The course requirements for Astronomy Minor include ASTRON 228 and four additional courses at the 200+ level.